Last update

 The aim is to provide comprehensive and structured assistance to owners of residential buildings with low energy performance, in terms of identifying potential for improvement, planning and financing.

-5. The "Klimabonus"
+5. The Klimabonus

 The changes include: